Chair Caning and Wicker Repair Charges

 Labor: $7.25 – $10.50 per inch, longest rail or diagonally, plus materials ($40-$105)

-A two-layer weave is applied to both the top and bottom around the seat rails, creating a pocket.
-It is frequently seen in the seats and backs of porch rockers and is weather-resistant, hence the name “Porch Cane.”
-It can also be woven in a Diamond Weave, Basket Weave, or Chevron.
+This porch cane weave is frequently seen in the seats and backs of porch rockers and is weather-resistant, hence the name “Porch Cane.”
+It can also be woven in a Diamond, Basket Weave, Chevron or New England pattern weave.

 Star of David, Spiderweb, or Daisy Caning:

-Labor: $6.00 – $10.50 a hole, plus materials ($40-$105)
+Labor: $6.50 – $10.50 a hole, plus materials ($40-$105)

-Labor: $4.50 – $10.00 per drilled hole, plus materials.
+Labor: $6.50 – $12.00 per drilled hole, plus materials.

 Extremely difficult and very time-consuming weaving technique.
-Blind Caning requires each strand to be measured exactly, cut to the exact length, and glued into holes that are only partly drilled through the framework.
+Blind caning requires each strand to be measured exactly, cut to the exact length, and glued into holes that are only partly drilled through the framework.
 These holes are not drilled completely through the frame as are regular cane chair holes.
 Usually reserved for very fine high-end antique furniture or museum pieces.

-Labor: $5.00 – $12.00 per drilled hole, plus materials.
+Labor: $7.50 – $13.75 per drilled hole, plus materials (charges for each side)

 Hand-Twisted Natural Cattail Rush or Bulrush: